stephaneVercouillieBMID/slate/source/index.html.md

 <a name="AuthNRequest"></a>
 ## 3.2.
-Forming an authentication request
+Forming an Authentication Request

 First, you will form a HTTPS GET request that MUST be sent to the itsme® Authorization Endpoint.
 The itsme® Authorization Endpoint is `https://merchant.itsme.be/oidc/authorization`.
 This URI can be retrieved from the itsme® <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration" target="blank">Discovery document</a>, using the key `authorization_endpoint`.

 <aside class="notice">We strongly recommend to use only the HTTP `GET` method, since `POST` method will not be authorized when triggering the itsme App through the Universal Link mechanism more information about Universal links and App links can be found in <a href="#UniversalLinks">section3.4</a>.
 </aside>

-<aside class="notice">In order to avoid tampering, you can use the <code>request</code> or <code>request_URI</code> parameter in the authentication request.
-This enables sending authentication request parameters in a self-contained JWT instead of plain request parameters.</aside>
+<aside class="notice">In order to avoid tampering, you can use the <code>request</code> or <code>request_URI</code> parameter in the Authentication Request.
+This enables sending Authentication Request parameters in a self-contained JWT instead of plain request parameters.</aside>

 The OpenID Connect Core Specification defines a number of mandatory and recommended parameters to integrate in the HTTPS GET query string: